Neolithic Revolution

-Map of Southwest Asia showing the main archaeological sites of the Pre-Pottery Neolithic period, c.
+Map of West Asia showing the main archaeological sites of the Pre-Pottery Neolithic period, c.
 7500 BCE, in the "Fertile Crescent".
 Black squares indicate pre-agricultural sites.

 The Neolithic Revolution, also known as the First Agricultural Revolution, was the wide-scale transition of many human cultures during the Neolithic period in Afro-Eurasia from a lifestyle of hunting and gathering to one of agriculture and settlement, making an increasingly large population possible.
 These settled communities permitted humans to observe and experiment with plants, learning how they grew and developed.
 This new knowledge led to the domestication of plants into crops.

-Archaeological data indicate that the domestication of various types of plants and animals happened in separate locations worldwide, starting in the geological epoch of the Holocene around 11,700 years ago, after the end of the last Ice Age.
+Archaeological data indicate that the domestication of various types of plants and animals happened in separate locations worldwide, starting in the geological epoch of the Holocene 11,700 years ago, after the end of the last Ice Age.
 It was humankind's first historically verifiable transition to agriculture.
 The Neolithic Revolution greatly narrowed the diversity of foods available, resulting in a decrease in the quality of human nutrition compared with that obtained previously from hunting and foraging.
 However, because food production became more efficient, it released humans to invest their efforts in other activities and was thus "ultimately necessary to the rise of modern civilization by creating the foundation for the later process of industrialization and sustained economic growth".